DCS-training/CDCS-Summer-School2021/Text-Analysis-Python/Readme.md

     - Introduction to NLP & Data Science: https://www.youtube.com/watch?v=5BVebXXb2o4

-## Autorship

-This Block has been created and developped by Pu Yan, for Data and Text Analysis Summer School

-Pu Yan, Oxford Internet Institute, University of Oxford

-Email: <pu.yan@oii.ox.ac.uk> or <thuyanpu@gmail.com>

 ## If you can't install any of the above-mentioned packages in your local environment, you can use ```google colab```

 - Step 1: open Google Colab: https://colab.research.google.com/notebooks/